methods2022/team08_project/README.md

 - Input file `final_processed_data_output.csv`
 - Output file `grouped_percentages_output.csv` and barplots (`vax_F.png` and `vax_M.png`)

   The final processed data CSV file is loaded back into a dataframe and rows with unknown sex information are dropped.
 Then the counts of each sex-vaccine_manufacturer-symptom group are derived using groupby and combine.
-The sum of counts of symptoms for each sex-vaccine_manufacturers group is derived similarly.
-Afterwards, the percentages of symptoms are calculated by dividing the counts of each sex-vaccine_manufacturer-symptom group by the counts of corresponding sex-vaccine_manufacturers group.
-Finally, the percentages of symptoms for each vaccine manufacturer for females and males, respectively are plotted in the format of barplot to identify the most at-risk populations for each symptom in an intrinsic and straightforward way.
+The sum of counts of symptoms for each sex-vaccine_manufacturer group is derived similarly.
+Afterwards, the percentages of symptoms are calculated by dividing the counts of each sex-vaccine_manufacturer-symptom group by the counts of corresponding sex-vaccine_manufacturer group.
+Finally, the percentages of symptoms for each vaccine manufacturer for females and males are plotted separately by sex in the format of barplot to identify the most at-risk populations in an intrinsic and straightforward way.

 5. (Connor's code for descriptive analysis on age)